Fixed Points of Parking Functions: Parking Filters

 It is a simple check that this set is nonempty---it contains the $(m,n)$-filter $\bal_m^n$ generated by the points with level $\ell=\frac{1+m+n-mn}{2}$.

 \begin{proposition} Each equivalence class in $\EF_m^n$ contains a unique element of $\Bal_m^n$.
 Furthermore, for $\bal \in \FF_m^n$, \end{proposition}

-\begin{proof} Suppose we have an $(m,n)$-filter $\idl$ satisfying both conditions.
-Removing a minimal element from $\idl$ to make a new $(m,n)$-filter $\idl'$ has the effect of adding $m$ to the sum of elements of $m(\idl)$ and the effect of adding $n$ to the sum of the elements of $n(\idl)$.
-The $(m,n)$-filter defined by $\ell(\idl'')=\ell(\idl')-1$ therefore also satisfies both conditions.
-The conclusions now follow from~\Cref{lem:connected}. \end{proof}
+\begin{proof} We first show that any equivalence class in $\EF_m^n$ contains an element of $\Bal_m^n$.
+Let $\idl$ be a balanced filter.
+Removing a minimal element from $\idl$ to make a new filter $\idl'$ has the effect of adding $m$ to the sum of elements of $m(\idl)$ and the effect of adding $n$ to the sum of the elements of $n(\idl)$.
+Rebalancing, the $(m,n)$-filter defined by $\ell(\idl'')=\ell(\idl')-1$ therefore is also balanced.
+By starting with $\bal_m^n$ and applying~\Cref{lem:connected}, we conclude that it is possible to find a balanced filter in each equivalence class of $\EF_m^n$.